Giving communities a powerful say in public sector data and AI projects

 Our approach

-We are particularly grateful to The Mohn Westlake Foundation for their generous help and support for this work.
+We are grateful to The Mohn Westlake Foundation for granting us further funding to continue this work and specifically to:

 Resources